CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 The data dictionary explains REDCap field types, labels, choices, notes, and ranges.
 The mapping file makes the project-specific semantic decisions.

+CSV needs only the source file and mapping.
+REDCap-origin ODM uses the same `redcap` mapping profile and dictionary as REDCap CSV.
+Standard or OpenClinica ODM uses `source.profile: cdisc-odm` and resolves labels, data types, and coded values from metadata embedded in the XML, without a REDCap dictionary.

 ## Mapping V2 At A Glance

 Two independent versions are declared at the top of every mapping: